QualityAssuranceTeam/selenium-webdriver-js/bug-report.md

 The results only contain round trip (two way) tickets.
 No one way tickets are present.

 **Expected result**:
-The results should contain one way tickets.
+The results should contain one way tickets only.